 Section 13() (refusal to give possession to the acquiring authority) of the 1965 Act applies to the temporary use of land under this article to the same extent as it applies to the acquisition of land under this Order by virtue of article 4 (application of part 1 of the 1965 Act).

 Network Rail must not by the exercise of the powers in this article prevent any residents from accessing the garages at the back of Acton House, 253 Horn Lane, London, W3 9EJ.

+NRF: It is noted that NR have not in this Article or elsewhere in the Order sought to create site sharing, namely the areas that are shown hatched on plans 9 and 10.
+The Order therefore has the effect of NR taking exclusive temporary possession of all the hatched areas.
+This conflicts with NR's evidence to the inquiry that they are prepared to share the hatched areas, and it is therefore clear that NR via this Order are taking more land exclusively than they need, and there is therefore no compelling case in the public interest for such acquisition.
+The fact that site sharing arrangements, where NR compromise their powers under the Order are set out in a unilateral undertaking are neither here nor there.
+The fact remains that NR are deliberately taking more land than they need in the Order, and are seeking to persuade the SoST that an undertaking they have given (i.e. not a negotiated agreement that the person entitled to the benefit of the undertaking has agreed to) that can only be enforced privately is sufficient to enable them to argue that they are only taking such land as is necessary.
+This cannot possibly be correct.
+The fact that BPL have the opportunity to renegotiate the undertaking cannot save the position.]
 Subject to paragraph (12), the powers conferred by this article cease at the end of the period of 1 year beginning on the date on which this Order comes into force, except that nothing in this paragraph prevents Network Rail from remaining in possession of land after the end of that period, if the land was entered and possession of it was taken before the end of that period.

 If an application is made under section 23 of the Acquisition of Land Act 1981 in respect of any powers under this Order, the period of 1 year in paragraph (11) is to be extended by a period equivalent to the period beginning with the day on which the application is made and ending on the day it is withdrawn or finally determined (within the meaning of section 4A(2) of the 1965 Act).